 Apple iTunes - name, e-mail, credit card information, operator billing information if applicable, phone number

 Google Play - name, e-mail, credit card information, operator billing information if applicable, phone number

 5.4.
 External processors

-Besides payment processing, we also use external processors to analyse the usage of our services, carry out A/B testing of new and improved features and services, and to provide technical support to our users.
-The following list contains the names of such processors along with the brief descriptions of the processing they do for us, and links to their privacy policies.
+Besides payment processing, we also use external processors to analyze the usage of our services, carry out A/B testing of new and improved features and services, and provide technical support to our users.
+The following list contains the names of such processors, brief descriptions of the processing they do for us, and links to their privacy policies.

 iTunes store - Application quality monitoring and automatic error reporting